It determines the amount of money you will invest. It directly impacts how much you can gain and how much you can lose. And you are in FULL control.

 Sadly, many traders and investors spend almost no time on the one thing they completely control!
 Seriously, have you ever asked yourself: "How much money do I want to spend on stock XYZ?"

-If so, you've already guaranteed that your investment will be high risk!
+If so, you've already guaranteed your investment will be high risk!

 Why?
 Because in this question, the investment was selected first.
-And now you're trying to make it "fit" into your account.
+And now you're trying to make it "fit" into your portfolio.